oldsharp/vimrc/README.md

 A possible workaround: list all the submodules by `git submodule status`, then run `git submodule update --init --recursive <path-to-submodule>` manually - excepting the YCM submodule.
 You can then init YCM later whenever you get ready.

-To update YCM, do *not* update with `--recursive` option first; a possible (and safe) way:
+To update YCM, do *not* update with the `--recursive` option first; a possible (and safe) way:

-  1. Unregister YCM by running `git submodule deinit .vim/bundle/YouCompleteMe` if necessary.
+  1. Unregister YCM by running `git submodule deinit --force .vim/bundle/YouCompleteMe` if necessary.
-  2. Update YCM by `git submodule update --remote .vim/bundle/YouCompleteMe`.
-Set `--init` option if necessary.
+  2. Update YCM by `git submodule update .vim/bundle/YouCompleteMe` if we only want to catch up the superprojcet; or we can use the `--remote` option to fetch changes from remote side (the original YCM project).
+Set the `--init` option if necessary.
-  3. Commit the change made in step 2.
+  3. Commit changes made in step 2 if necessary.
   4. Run `git submodule update --init --recursive .vim/bundle/YouCompleteMe` to register and checkout all submodules inside YCM recursively.

 To build/install YCM, refer to the [official doc](https://github.com/Valloric/YouCompleteMe/blob/master/README.md#installation).